microsoft/terminal/doc/specs/#1043 - Set the initial position of the Terminal/spec.md

 1. Save the position of the Terminal on exit, and restore the position on the next launch.
 This could be a true/false feature that users could choose to set.

 2. We may need to consider multiple Terminal windows scenario.
 If the user opens multiple Terminal windows, then we need to consider how to save and restore the position.

+3. We may also consider more launch modes.
+Like full screen mode and minimize mode.

+Github issue for future follow-ups: https://github.com/microsoft/terminal/issues/766

 ## Resources